 Corporate dairy farmer Southern Pastures has signed a three-year $50 million sustainability-linked farm loan with BNZ.

-Premium milk produced under the Southern Pastures 10 Star program is currently used in Lewis Road Creamery’s grass-fed butter sold in Whole Foods and other stores across the US and Woolworths stores throughout Australia.
+Southern Pastures’ milk produced under the 10 Star standard has been pivotal to the success of the Lewis Road Creamery grass-fed butter now sold by Whole Foods and other stores across the United States, and by Woolworths across Australia.

 “When we started Southern Pastures ten years ago, our target was consumers wanting ‘values-for-money’,” Maan said.
 “We’re now at the point where the work that begins deep in the soil of our New Zealand farms is paying off on the shelf in overseas markets.”